darktable-org/dtdocs/content/contributing/translations-setup.md

 weight: 100
 ---

-Translations of darktable's documentation are maintained via [weblate](https://hosted.weblate.org/projects/darktable-documentation/).
+Translations of darktable's documentation are maintained via [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).

-# Overview of the setup and flow of information for translations using weblate
+# Overview of the setup and flow of information for translations using Weblate

 In short:
 1. The docs are primarily maintained in English in the .md files present in `content/*.md`.
 2. From there a POT file (`po/content.pot`) of all *translatable* strings is maintained.
-3. weblate maintains each language's individual PO files (`po/content.{lang}.po`) which contain the *translated* strings.
+3. Weblate maintains each language's individual PO files (`po/content.{lang}.po`) which contain the *translated* strings.
 4. Upon deployment of the docs language-specific .md-files are generated using `generate-translations.sh` which hugo then renders to .html files and the epub and PDF variants.

-## GitHub to weblate: source string synchronisation
+## GitHub to Weblate: source string synchronisation

 1. The original English files (`content/*.md`) are changed through a pull request on GitHub (see [workflow](workflow.md)).
 2. A nightly GitHub action updates the POT file (`po/content.pot`) housing all translatable strings with `generate-translations.sh --no-translations`.
-Note: The script updates POT and PO files but we don't commit the updated PO files to the repository as in our setup the PO files are entirely managed by weblate to avoid merge conflicts.
+Note: The script updates POT and PO files but we don't commit the updated PO files to the repository as in our setup the PO files are entirely managed by Weblate to avoid merge conflicts.
-3. weblate automatically pulls the updated POT file (triggered by the weblate GitHub app) and internally populates the PO file of each translated language with new/updated strings
+3. Weblate automatically pulls the updated POT file (triggered by the Weblate GitHub app) and internally populates the PO file of each translated language with new/updated strings
-4. weblate commits the changes to GitHub by opening a pull request.
+4. Weblate commits the changes to GitHub by opening a pull request.
 5. The pull request gets merged after review.

-## weblate to GitHub: translation synchronisation
+## Weblate to GitHub: translation synchronisation

-1. Translations happen on weblate.
+1. Translations happen on Weblate.
 See [translators guide](translators-guide.md) for a guide on how to translate.
-2. weblate internally updates each language's PO file and commits them to GitHub via pull request.
+2. Weblate internally updates each language's PO file and commits them to GitHub via pull request.
 To keep the number of pull requests at bay this happens in batches.

 ## Deployment of translations